Dechrissen/pokemon-rulesets/ruleset-1.md

 1 | Randomize all Pokémon | This includes starter, wild, trainer, gift, and purchased Pokémon.
 2 | Randomize all field items | All items in the field are random, and all TMs in the field are replaced with a different TM.
 3 | Party cap reduced to 4 | You may not have more than 4 main party Pokémon at a time.
 4 | No catching Pokémon unless you have less than the cap | You may not catch a non-HM slave / main party Pokémon unless you have less than the maximum allowed.
-If you have the maximum already, in order to replace one, it either needs to die, or you can elect to sacrifice it by depositing it in a Box.
+If you have the maximum already: in order to replace one, it either needs to die, or you can elect to sacrifice it by depositing it in a Box.
 5 | No wild XP gain | You may not train on wild Pokémon; only trainers.
 6 | No rematches | You may not re-fight any trainers via the VS Seeker or others means.
 7 | Permadeath | If a Pokémon faints, it's considered dead.
-It must be deposited in a Box and can't be used.
+It must be deposited in a Box and can't be withdrawn.
 8 | Black out = game over | If all of your main party Pokémon faint, you lose.
 9 | No turning back after entering a Gym | Once you enter a gym, you cannot leave until you defeat all its trainers and the Leader.
 10 | No shops (with exceptions) | No purchasing in shops, except for Pokéballs, repels, evolutionary stones, and Pokémon. ([What counts as a shop?](#shops))